Dog Air Travel: Cargo or Checked Baggage?

 Hi Janet,

-Unequivocally, you should always have your pet travel via cargo as opposed to checked baggage.
-When pets fly via cargo they are not attached to your ticket, which means they can fly separately from you and be more easily tracked and monitored.
+Having your pet travel via cargo instead of checked baggage would be best.
+When pets fly via cargo, they are not attached to your ticket, which means they can fly separately from you and be more easily tracked and monitored.
 Here is more information about how cargo travel works for pets and why it's our preferred method.

 Author: